imrishit98/rp-nextjs-starter/README.md

 You can start editing the page by modifying `pages/index.js`.
 The page auto-updates as you edit the file.

-[API routes](https://nextjs.org/docs/api-routes/introduction) can be accessed on [http://localhost:3000/api/hello](http://localhost:3000/api/hello).
-This endpoint can be edited in `pages/api/hello.js`.

-The `pages/api` directory is mapped to `/api/*`.
-Files in this directory are treated as [API routes](https://nextjs.org/docs/api-routes/introduction) instead of React pages.
+## 📦 Deployment

+The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new) from the creators of Next.js.

+Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## 📝 License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## 📧 Contact

+If you want to contact me you can reach me at [rishitpatel.com/contact](https://rishitpatel.com/contact).

-## Learn More
+## 📚 Resources

-To learn more about Next.js, take a look at the following resources:

 - [Next.js Documentation](https://nextjs.org/docs) - learn about Next.js features and API.
 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

-You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.
+- [Tailwind CSS Documentation](https://tailwindcss.com/docs) - learn about Tailwind CSS features and API.
+- [React GTM Module Documentation](https://www.npmjs.com/package/react-gtm-module) - learn about React GTM Module features and API.